Blindsinner/Phoenix-Utility-Suite/README.md

 ---

-## What is the Phoenix Utility Suite?
+## What is the Phoenix Windows Utility Suite?

 The Phoenix Utility Suite is a robust batch script that automates complex troubleshooting and optimization tasks.
 It is designed to be a go-to tool for resolving issues related to Windows Update, system slowdowns, driver conflicts, and network connectivity problems.
 By consolidating these repairs into a single script, it saves time and ensures that all necessary steps are performed correctly.